MITLibraries/docker-matomo/docs/HowTos/HOWTO-miscellaneous.md

 ## Troubleshooting

-It **is** possible to SSH into the Matomo container while it is running in ECS:  `Ensure you have the latest Session Manager plugin installed if you have errors or no output to the following command`
+It **is** possible to SSH into the Matomo container while it is running in ECS:  **Ensure you have the latest Session Manager plugin installed if you have errors or no output to the following command:**

 ```bash
 aws ecs execute-command --region {name-of-the-region} --cluster {name-of-the-cluster} --task {task number} --command "/bin/bash" --interactive